sul-cidr/mime-dh2025-slides/slides.md

 :::

-These inference and computational tasks are lengthy and expensive, so all this data is ingested ultimately into our database server for subsequent retrieval and analysis.
-For our vector storage and querying capabilities we're using pgvector which offers a number of affordances for the performant Approximate Nearest Neighbour searches on which much of the functionality is built one way or another.
+These inference and computational tasks are lengthy and expensive, so all the data generated are stored in our database server for subsequent retrieval and analysis.
+For our vector storage and querying capabilities we're using pgvector which offers a number of affordances for the performant ANN searches on which much of the functionality is built.

 The Application and API server is a container that has all our machine-learning dependencies available and its where all our machine learning and back-end code runs